Your Child, Your Community, Your Country, Children Everywhere

 Researchers will analyze how environmental factors interact with each other and what helpful and/or harmful effects they might have on the health of children and ultimately adults.
 The Study analysis will focus on the differences that exist between various groups of people across the country, in terms of their health care access, disease occurrence, and other issues, so that these differences or disparities can be addressed.

-There are two related phases of the National Children’s Study: the Vanguard Study and the Main Study.
-The Vanguard Study’s purpose is to evaluate the feasibility, acceptability, and cost of recruitment strategies, as well as Study procedures and outcome assessments that are to be used in the Main Study.
+There are two related phases of the National Children's Study: the Vanguard Study and the Main Study.
+The Vanguard Study's purpose is to evaluate the feasibility, acceptability, and cost of recruitment strategies, as well as Study procedures and outcome assessments that are to be used in the Main Study.
+The Vanguard Study Overview provides a summary of the three recruitment strategies tested and evaluated for the pilot Study.
 The Main Study will focus on exposure outcome relationships with a data driven, evidence-based approach.
-For more details on the Study’s phases, see Study Design.
+For more details on the Study's phases, see Study Design.

 The National Children's Study will be one of the most comprehensive research efforts, and the largest and most detailed study in history focused on children's health and development in the United States.
 For more information about the National Children's Study, see the following resources: